Anteaterman23/miscellaneous-python-programs/README.md

+## Cipher

+As a challenge, I wanted to implement a simple encoding/decoding scheme which reduces all messages to (mostly) numeric strings.
+Some other strengths of the algorithm I came up with include:
+- Messages can only be decoded if sender and receiver have a shared secret string
+- Messages cannot easily be recovered by brute-forcing secrets
+- Messages encoded with similar secrets do not appear similar

+Here's a more in-depth explanation of how it works:
+- TODO

 ## Rational Estimate Algorithm

 Generates a rational estimate, `a / b`, for a given irrational number.
 Does so by implementing a brute-force best rational approximation search.
 Runs in O(n), and could definitely be outperformed by continued fractions.